Typhoon Durian

+Typhoon Durian caused massive loss of life when mudflows from the Mayon Volcano buried many villages.
 Durian first made landfall in the Philippines, packing strong winds and heavy rains that caused mudflows near Mayon Volcano.
-After causing massive damage in the Philippines, it exited into the South China Sea and weakened slightly, before managing to reorganise and restrengthen into a typhoon shortly before its second landfall, this time in Vietnam near Ho Chi Minh City, causing further damage of more than US$450 million.
+In Vietnam, Durian caused further damage of more than US$450 million.
 In all, Durian killed almost 2,000 people, and left hundreds more missing.
 Damages in the Philippines from the typhoon amounted to 5.086 billion PHP (US$130 million).